 - If using traveler’s checks (most people no longer bother), carry larger denominations such as $50 or $100.
 You will be charged a fee per check when cashing them and this can add up if you have a lot of small notes.

 - If you are going to be in an area for a few days, buy a large five-liter bottle of water and use it to refill smaller bottles.
-This saves money and keeps you from contributing to the existing refuse problem.
+This saves money and contributes a little less to the growing mountains of discarded plastic.
+Look into getting a Trash Hero bottle to refill in your area.

-- Farangs (people who are not Thai) will usually pay a higher price for services and goods in markets.
+- Farang (people who are not Thai) will usually pay a higher price for services and goods in markets.
+Expect to pay entrance fees at places free for locals.

 - Life in Southeast Asia, especially Thailand, moves at a different speed.
 Don’t be in a hurry!
 Buses and even trains breakdown frequently.
+Traffic in Bangkok is horrendous.
 Don’t lose your cool, remember — mai pen rai!

 - T.A.T. is not a helpful government agency.
 They are there for one reason: to make money!
 Book tickets directly yourself and save a bundle.
 Or book through your friendly guesthouse; they can use the money more than T.A.T.